While VB Migration Partner can often automatically translate most VB6 constructs,

 that you don’t actually use.
 VB Migration Partner detects all unreferenced

-type libraries and lists them at the top of one of the VB.NET source files:
+type libraries and lists them at the top of one of the .NET source files:

 Notice that the unused reference is not removed automatically from the

-converted VB.NET project.
+converted .NET project.
 It’s up to the developer to decide whether the type

 library is truly unnecessary and remove it manually from the original VB6 project.

-This manual fix ensures that the VB.NET project contains only the references that
+This manual fix ensures that the .NET project contains only the references that

 are strictly necessary and speeds up the conversion process.

-VB Migration Partner leverages code analysis techniques to refactor the VB.NET to
+VB Migration Partner leverages code analysis techniques to refactor the generated

 Return values